The Western Wind: Day 1: The previous day, Shrove (also Egg) Saturday

 The morning after his sister Annie's wedding, Reve is woken – with a hangover – by Newman, who asks him for the last rites.
 He confesses his intention to drown himself, in the hope that it will allow him to see his wife in heaven.
 Reve refuses to give him the sacrament, believing that he will not willingly die without it.
 He is woken just before dawn by Carter, soaking wet, who tells him that Newman has drowned himself, and that he struggled with him, eventually kicking him away to his death.
 Carter brings him Newman's shirt; Reve tells Carter to hide it, and to concoct an alibi with his wife, Cat.
-The parishoners realise that Newman is missing; Robert Tunley brings news that a man's body has been found in the river.
+The parishioners realise that Newman is missing; Robert Tunley brings news that a man's body has been found in the river.
 The villagers go to the river to investigate; Reve finds and conceals Carter's rope belt.
 He has a messenger sent to the abbey at Bruton, asking for the rural dean to come to Oakham to investigate the death.
 The dean arrives quickly and sets himself up in Newman's house.
 Sarah visits Reve, and undresses in front of him: the dean enters the house and sees this.
 Reve convinces Carter to come to him in the following days, claiming to have found a drowned body in the river.
-Townshend tells Reve of his worry that the dean will falsely accuse him of Newman's murder and have him burned at the stake; Reve tells him that he would sooner sacrifice himself than allow any of his parishoners to die.
+Townshend tells Reve of his worry that the dean will falsely accuse him of Newman's murder and have him burned at the stake; Reve tells him that he would sooner sacrifice himself than allow any of his parishioners to die.